rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 With many of the `Alternative` instances, we are likely to do the same to out users.

-**Side-Note:**  Error information that comes out of `(<|>)` can be much better with _not true_ `Alternative`-s.
+**Side-Note:**
 _parsec_ and _megaparsec_ packages implemented sophisticated ways to provide better error messages by looking at things like longest parsed path.
-Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a true _Alternative_ (it violates the laws).
-Arguably, having no automatic backtracking makes writing code harder.
-There appears to be an interesting pragmatic trade-off: _good error messages_ vs _better Alternative trueness and easier code_.
+Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a lawful _Alternative_.
+The _megaparsec_ haddock suggest adding `try` to improve the lawfulness.
+Adding `try` can mess up error messages.
+There appears to be an interesting pragmatic trade-off: _good error messages_ vs _more lawful Alternative_.
 A great, related, reading is: [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).

-But, then, most parsers offer very similar combinators allowing to write a parser agnostic code.
-This scary quote, with apparent lack of empathy towards the end users, is not something I have came up with:
+Most parsers offer very similar combinators allowing to write a parser agnostic code.
+This scary quote is not something I have came up with (I consider good error messages in deployed production code to be crucial):

 > _The trick is to use the `parsers` library, which lets you switch out parsing backends.
 You can prototype with the `trifecta` library (which has good error messages) and then switch to `attoparsec` when you're done_

-The definition of `Alternative` begs this question:  Why the `Applicative` superclass?
-As far as I know this is because of the intended use of `empty` and `<|>`.
-We use them in the applicative context.
-More on this later.
+So, this is clearly a bit of a mess.
+We will delve deeper into alternative error outputs by looking at the alternative laws next.

 ## Alternative Laws, Pessimistically